MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/viva-connections.md

 2.	**Enable global navigation and customize navigational links:** [Set up and customize global navigation in the SharePoint app bar](https://docs.microsoft.com/SharePoint/sharepoint-app-bar).
 Learn about the different ways you can [set up the home site navigation and global navigation](https://docs.microsoft.com/SharePoint/sharepoint-app-bar#see-all-the-different-ways-you-can-set-up-global-navigation) to surface the right content at the right time.

-3.	**Create a Viva Connections app package in PowerShell:** The tenant admin needs to download and run PowerShell script from GitHub to create the Viva Connections desktop package.
+3.	**Create a Viva Connections app package in PowerShell:** The tenant admin needs to download and run PowerShell script from the Microsoft download center to create the Viva Connections desktop package.
 Ensure that you are using the [latest version](https://www.powershellgallery.com/packages/Microsoft.Online.SharePoint.PowerShell/16.0.20912.12000) of the [SharePoint Management Shell](https://docs.microsoft.com/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell?view=sharepoint-ps) tool before running the script.

 >[!IMPORTANT]
+> -	The PowerShell script in the Microsoft download center will become available on March 29, 2021.
 > -   Tenant admin credentials are required to use SharePoint Management Shell.
 > -	The tenant admin who creates the Viva Connections desktop package needs site owner permissions (or higher) to the home site in SharePoint.
 > -	If your tenant is using an older version of PowerShell, uninstall the older version and replace it with the most [up to date version](https://www.powershellgallery.com/packages/Microsoft.Online.SharePoint.PowerShell/16.0.20912.12000).

-4.	**Provide tenant and site information to create the package:** Get the [PowerShell script and instructions](https://github.com/SharePoint/viva-connections-desktop) on how to create the Viva Connections package.
+4.	**Provide tenant and site information to create the package:** This article will be updated with the PowerShell script and instructions on March 29, 2021 that explains how to create the Viva Connections package.

 **When you create a new package in PowerShell, you will be required to complete the following fields:**